fastify/fastify-passport/README.md

 // register an example strategy for fastifyPassport to authenticate users using fastifyPassport.use('test', new SomePassportStrategy()) // you'd probably use some passport strategy from npm here
 ```

+## Difference between `fastify-secure-session` and `@fastify/session`
+`fastify-secure-session` and `@fastify/session` are both session plugins for Fastify which are capable of encrypting/decrypting the session.
+There are mainly two differences:
+- `fastify-secure-session` uses the stateless approach and stores the whole session in an encrypted cookie. `@fastify/session` uses the stateful approach for sessions and stores them in a session store.
+- With `fastify-secure-session` you update the session using `.get`, `.set` and `.delete` methods whereas with `@fastify-session` you mutate the session values directly. e.g.`request.session[key] = value`

 ## Session Serialization